 Are you looking for Japanese souvenirs?
 There are lots of fun and unique products to buy for yourself or bring them home as gifts to friends and family.
 Souvenirs are one of the best ways to tell your friends and family that you are thinking about them while traveling, and of course, for you to cherish the memory.
 So, do you want to know what to buy in Japan as a souvenir?
-Here is the list of best Japanese souvenirs gifts.
+Here is the list of the best Japanese souvenir gifts.

 Daruma dolls, known as good luck charms, are popular in Japan and commonly believed to make one’s wishes come true.
 The idea is to draw a left eye on the daruma while imagining your dream and complete the right eye when your dream comes true.
 Daruma was the actual Indian monk who founded the Chinese Zen sect.
 It is said that his continuous sitting zazen style, while facing a wall for nine years to achieve enlightenment (satori), caused his arms and legs to fall off.
 Daruma dolls vary in design, and some are very cute.

-Kimono and yukata
+Kimono & yukata

 Green tea (matcha) and its sweets

 You can find matcha, powdered green tea, at the tea vendors in any department store’s food section.
 Green tea powder is a lightweight souvenir that can be used to make a simple tea, or an extravagant tiramisu.
 Also, from cake, to custard, to candy, to chocolate, green tea can be found in many different delicious treats.
 There are also many places in Tokyo where you can do a traditional tea ceremony, a fun and traditional experience!

 Maneki neko, or “lucky cats” make for perfect gifts as they are inexpensive and usually not very large.
 Maneki neko, which literally means a “welcoming cat”, is a statue representing a seated cat raising the right paw up (or sometimes left paw, or both.)
-Considered a lucky charm, it is present almost everywhere in Japan and believed to attracts lots of customers for the owners.
+Considered a lucky charm, it is present almost everywhere in Japan and believed to attract lots of customers for the owners.
 The classic maneki neko color is white and symbolizes good luck while other colors are also available, like black and gold.

 Japanese ceramics can be a perfect gift and are easily found in Japan at a very affordable price.
 They can be found in many shapes and colors, with uniquely Japanese designs.
-It can be a square plate, a small rice bowl, sake pitcher and cups, or a Japanese tea mug; all come in different shapes and design and will be appreciated back home.
-The texture of Japanese ceramic cup makes one feel special and enjoy their tea much better.
+It can be a square plate, a small rice bowl, sake pitcher and cups, or a Japanese tea mug; all come in different shapes and designs and will be appreciated back home.
+The texture of a Japanese ceramic cup makes one feel special and enjoy their tea much better.
 While buying ceramics may initially seem like a luggage nightmare, many shops have overseas mailing services, or will at least package whatever you buy so you can send it off from the local post office.
 Or you can just buy a few plates and cups and carefully nestle them securely in your luggage.
 Whatever you get, having Japanese ceramics is very classy and will be a cherished souvenir.

 Wasabi has become more common overseas as Japanese restaurants have spread around the globe.
 Most commonly known as a condiment for sushi and sashimi, this horseradish-like root is made into a paste that can be used in many ways.
 These days, Japan is producing many wasabi-flavored snacks.
 Nuts, peas, rice crackers, candies, chips and so on.
-In Shizuoka and Kanto area, you can even buy Wasabi Kit Kat!
+In the Shizuoka and Kanto area, you can even buy Wasabi Kit Kat!

 A noren is a long, curtain-like fabric, split into two or more sections that is hung at the front entrance of shops and restaurants.
 Usually it is made of cotton or linen and they are hung outside to indicate they are open for business.
 When closed, the noren are taken inside.
 Lately, many households hang noren as a room divider.